ucsd-progsys/liquidhaskell/docs/mkDocs/docs/specifications.md

 ## Using Lemmas

-Sometimes additional context information is need for LH to verify a specification.
+Sometimes additional context information is need to verify a specification.
 To accomplish this, we can use [lemmas](https://en.wikipedia.org/wiki/Lemma_(mathematics)).

-The `Language.Haskell.Liquid.ProofCombinators` module provides the `?` combinator, which is an infix variant of `const` optimized to pass the refined type of its second argument to the constraint context of the first argument.
+The `Language.Haskell.Liquid.ProofCombinators` module provides the `?` combinator, which is an infix variant of `const` optimized to pass the refined type of its second argument to the generated constraint context of the first argument.

-For example, `e ? lemma` lets you use the type of the expression `lemma` when checking that expression `e` has some expected refinement type.
+For example, `e ? lemma` makes the refined type of the expression `lemma` available when checking expression `e`.

 Schematically, `?` allows to use the `q x` to check that `e` satisfies `p x e` in the following function.